tymyrddin/purple/source/docs/resilience/index.rst

 What they leave behind is meant to stay with the organisation and to be run again, a practice which can be held across operations, security, legal and leadership.

-A desired state these pages describe, each a facet of reaching it.
-The loop in :doc:`purple teaming </docs/purple/running-the-loop>` for example, generates evidence live, the offensive and defensive sides reading each result together while the events are still fresh.
+These pages describe that desired state, each a facet of reaching it.
+The loop in :doc:`purple teaming </docs/purple/running-the-loop>`, for example, generates evidence live, the offensive and defensive sides reading each result together while the events are still fresh.

 .. toctree::